Rushlin Baugh, America's real anchorman, truth detector, and doctor of democracy.

 You know, the McCain situation is interesting to me for a whole lot of reasons.

-There's a conventional wisdom out there, and this is generally how it goes.
+And this is generally how it goes.

 The Washington establishment and media react in outrage.

-And The media then replays whatever the offensive comment was over and over and over.
+The media then replays whatever the offensive comment was over and over and over.

 News stories never ending about the outrageous statement that the public figure made.

-And then the establishment gets together with the media and they all demand that the public figure immediately apologize, beg forgiveness, and either withdraw from whatever the public figure is seeking to accomplish, or to stay in properly chagrined and rendered irrelevant.
+And then the establishment gets together with the media and they all demand that the public figure immediately apologize, beg forgiveness, and either withdraw from whatever the public figure is seeking to accomplish or to stay in properly chagrined and rendered irrelevant.

 And that conventional wisdom plays out practically every time this circumstance happens.